Last updated: October 2019

 - For any other purpose that we’ve agreed with you from time to time.

 When you apply for a product or to receive a service from us, the application form you fill out or the resulting contract may contain additional conditions relating to the way we use and process your personal information.
-These will apply in addition to the above uses.
+These will apply in addition to the uses described in this document.

-In some cases, we may use systems to make automated decisions (including profiling) based on the personal information we have, or collect from others.
+In some cases, we may use software or systems to make automated decisions (including profiling) based on the personal information we have, or collect from others.
 These may include:

-- Determining when to provide tailored servicing communications (e.g. changes in your personal circumstances or lifestyle), and the appropriate channel(s) to use.
+- Servicing activities such as (i) Personalising the content and design of communications and online services (such as My Account) and (ii) Determining when to provide tailored communications about your Legal & General product (e.g. as a result of changes in your personal circumstances or lifestyle) and the appropriate channel(s) to use

 Using your information in accordance with data protection laws